- Published 03 July 2021

-Officially called the IBM Space Saver Keyboard and not to be confused with the IBM Space Saving Keyboard or SSK, the Model M4 and M4-1 (codenamed "Surf" by Unicomp) were two keyboards produced from 1993 to around the late 2000s.
-Awareness of them and their availability are what I describe as 'middling'; most IBM keyboard enthusiasts at least know that they know they exist and their prices are not absurd (yet).
-But, they don't have much in the way as a reputation, to be honest.
-However, I believe they are underrated for what they are and have an interesting history and legacy that's worth discussing (obviously, hence this page).
+Officially called the IBM Space Saver Keyboard and not to be confused with the IBM Space Saving Keyboard or SSK, the Model M4 and M4-1 were two keyboards produced from 1992 to 2010.
+They were also called the IBM Quiet Touch Keyboard, IBM ThinkPad Space Saver Keyboard, Lexmark Quiet Touch Keyboard, and Unicomp Mighty Mouse at varying points.
+Awareness of them and their availability are what I describe as 'middling'; most IBM keyboard enthusiasts at least seem to know they exist and their prices are not absurd (yet).
+But, they don't have much in the way of a reputation, to be honest.
+However, I believe they are underrated for what they are and have an interesting history and legacy that's worth discussing.

 So, what are they?
-Succinct to a single sentence, they're buckling rubber sleeves keyboard with a tenkeyless layout that's been slightly compressed.
+Succinct to a single sentence, they're buckling rubber sleeves keyboards with a tenkeyless layout that's been slightly compressed.
 In fact, here's a photo of an M4 and M4-1: